TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 to composer's `packagist.org <https://packagist.org/packages/typo3/cms-styleguide>`_ and can be loaded as dependency (or require-dev dependency) in any project.

-The styleguide extension follows the Core branching principle, too: At the time of this writing, its "master" branch is dedicated to be compatible with upcoming Core version 11.
+The styleguide extension follows the Core branching principle, too: At the time of this writing, its `main` branch is dedicated to be compatible with upcoming Core version 11.
 There are branches compatible with older Core versions, too.

 In comparison to enetcache, styleguide comes with additional test suites: It has functional and